Spirit of Freedom (balloon): Capsule

+Pilot

 Steve Fossett’s first significant aviation endeavor was distance ballooning.
 The year after earning his Lighter than Air FAA certificate, Fossett's first major flight in August 1994 with copilot Tim Cole flew across the Atlantic from Canada to Germany.
-At that time, no manned balloon had ever flown more than 6 days or 5000 miles.
+At that time, no manned balloon had ever flown more than six days or 5000 miles.
 Later, Tim Cole designed and built the Spirit of Freedom gondola and was also selected as Project Director of the Spirit of Freedom flight.

 On February 21, 1995, Fossett was the first person to make a solo flight across the Pacific Ocean in a balloon from South Korea to Leader, Saskatchewan.
 On March 21, 1999, the Breitling Orbiter 3 was the first balloon to fly around the world non-stop.

 After five previous attempts, on July 3, 2002, Steve Fossett became the first person to fly around the world alone, nonstop in any kind of aircraft in just under 15 days in the Spirit of Freedom balloon.

 While Fossett had financed five previous tries himself, his successful record-setting flight was sponsored by Bud Light.
 In the end, Fossett actually made money on all his balloon flights.
 He bought a contingency insurance policy for $500,000 that would pay him $3 million if he succeeded in the flight.
 Along with sponsorship, that payout meant that in the end Fossett did not have to spend any of his money other than for initial expenses.